auth0-sandbox/auth0-application-development/module01-instructions.md

     ```

 1. The Auth0 client object will need the URL to the application.
-The code is already in the source.
+The following code is already in the *app.js* source file, this is just for your
+reference:
 It checks to see if the application is local or in a GitHub Codespace and builds the
 environment variable BASE_URL accordingly.
 It also allows a manual override in the .env file.
-Don't change anything in the code, this is just for your reference:
     ```js
     if (!process.env.BASE_URL) {
         process.env.BASE_URL = !process.env.CODESPACE_NAME